 Americans Are Generally Skeptical Of Government, But Want It To Intervene In A Crisis

 Americans are generally skeptical of too much government intervention.
-Over the last three decades, the number of people saying they want the government to do less usually outnumbers those saying they want it to do more, according to Gallup.
+Over the past three decades, the number of people saying they want the government to do less usually outnumbers those saying they want it to do more, according to Gallup.

 The times when that hasn't been true or when that gap has shrunk have roughly coincided with times of national crisis.
-However, over the last several years, those saying government should do more to solve the country's problems has crept up to almost being on par with those saying government is doing too much.
+However, over the past several years, those saying government should do more to solve the country's problems has crept up to almost being on par with those saying government is doing too much.

 Loading...